Shin-hee Chin: Salvation of Heaven

 Shin-hee Chin is a fibre/mixed-media artist and Professor in the Visual Art Department at Tabor College.
 Chin’s work has been exhibited nationally and internationally, including in Washington DC, Tokyo, Hampton, Geneva, Tainan, and Seoul.

-Chin’s work was featured on the cover of the Studio Art Quilt Associates Journal (Spring 2017) and the cover of Surface Design Association Journal (Summer 2014).
+Chin’s work was featured on the cover of the Studio Art Quilt Associates Journal (Spring 2017) and the cover of the Surface Design Association Journal (Summer 2014).

 As an esteemed educator for 17 years, Chin has taught drawing, painting, colour theory, and mixed media.
 She was elected as Distinguished Faculty in 2008.
 Influenced by feminist traditions, Christian spirituality, and Eastern philosophy, Chin has created a coherent narrative addressing the complex issues of the female body, procreation and motherhood, mother tongue, cultural identity, cultural hybridity, and sense of belonging.